-The L'Anse-à-Valleau Wind Farm is a 100.5 MW wind farm facility located in L'Anse-à-Valleau, in the province of Québec ("L'Anse-à-Valleau Wind Farm").
-Construction of the Anse-à-Valleau Wind Farm began in October 2006.
+The L'Anse-à-Valleau Wind Farm is a 100.5 MW wind farm facility located in L'Anse-à-Valleau within the limits of the municipality of Gaspé, in the province of Québec ("L'Anse-à-Valleau Wind Farm").
+Construction of the L'Anse-à-Valleau Wind Farm began in October 2006.
 The wind farm was brought into commercial operation on November 10, 2007.
 The 38% undivided co-ownership interest in the L'Anse-à-Valleau Wind Farm was initially acquired by the Fund on December 6, 2007.

 The L'Anse-à-Valleau Wind Farm is comprised of 67 GE 1.5 MW wind turbines.
-The L'Anse-à-Valleau Wind Farm is connected to Hydro-Québec's grid through a 34.5 kV sub-station connected to a 40-km long, 230-kV transmission line built by Hydro-Québec.
+The L'Anse-à-Valleau Wind Farm is connected to Hydro-Québec's grid through a 43 km long, 34.5 kV collector system, a transformer station which steps up the voltage to 161 kV and a 14 km long, 161 kV transmission line which taps into an existing Hydro-Québec transmission line near Rivière-au-Renard.

 The right to use the privately-owned sites on which the wind turbines are installed at the L'Anse-à-Valleau Wind Farm was initially acquired through option award contracts.
-Furthermore, deeds of superficies ownership rights and servitudes were later granted in favour of Innergex AAV S.E.C. and TransCanada AAV, LP, for the installation of wind turbines on the territory of the L'Anse-à-Valleau Wind Farm.
+Furthermore, deeds of superficies ownership rights and servitudes were later granted in favour of Innergex AAV, L.P. and TransCanada AAV, L.P., for the installation of wind turbines on the territory of the L'Anse-à-Valleau Wind Farm.

-Since most of the wind turbines of the L'Anse-à-Valleau Wind Farm are built on public land, the leases were granted by the Ministère des Ressources naturelles et de la Faune du Québec ("MNRF") to Innergex AAV S.E.C. and TransCanada AAV, LP, for the purposes of erecting wind turbines on the public territory of the L'Anse-à-Valleau Wind Farm.
+Since most of the wind turbines of the L'Anse-à-Valleau Wind Farm are built on public land, the leases were granted by the Ministère des Ressources naturelles et de la Faune du Québec ("MNRF") to Innergex AAV, L.P. and TransCanada AAV, L.P., for the purposes of erecting wind turbines on the public territory of the L'Anse-à-Valleau Wind Farm.
 Under these leases, rent must be paid to the MNRF.

 The electricity generated by the L'Anse-à-Valleau Wind Farm is sold to Hydro-Québec pursuant to a standard power purchase agreement executed on February 25, 2005 (the "AAV PPA") which expires 20 years after the commencement date of delivery.
 The AAV PPA is subject to customary termination provisions in the case of a material breach of the agreement.
-The AAV PPA provides that Hydro-Québec must purchase all the electricity generated by the Facility.
+The AAV PPA provides that Hydro-Québec must purchase all the electricity generated by the L'Anse-à-Valleau Wind Farm.